ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/cmsis-dsp-tests/_index.md

     - Run CMSIS-DSP tests on the Corstone-300 FVP

 prerequisites:
-    - Some familiarity with embedded programing is assumed
+    - Some familiarity with embedded programming is assumed

 author_primary: Pareena Verma